-Years of research and conclusive studies show that Bioidentical Hormone Replacement Therapy (BHRT) is effective and provides natural and safe treatment for pre-menopausal and menopause symptoms as well as other health concerns.
-Natural progesterone is considered a building block for other hormonal interactions and when properly balanced, ensures that all of your other hormones are working properly.
+Years of research and conclusive studies show that Bioidentical Hormone Replacement Therapy (BHRT) is effective and provides natural and safe treatment for pre-menopausal and menopause symptoms and other health concerns.
+Natural progesterone is considered a building block for other hormonal interactions and, when properly balanced, ensures that all of your other hormones are working properly.
 BHRT has been shown to help with mood swings, headaches, bloating, fatigue, insomnia, hot flashes, and even low thyroid.
 And because these natural substances can not be patented, it creates product competition, something that pharmaceutical companies aren’t happy about.
 Bioidentical progesterone, when used properly, can have many benefits.

 - Helps with libido

 - Cancer preventative

 - Helps with moods, anxiety, and panic attacks

 - Helps with migraine headaches

 - Supports healthy fertility

 - Supports healthy weight